dfki-ric/robot_remote_control/doc/FAQ.md

 ```$> robot_remote_control-zmq_proxy ROBOT_IP [robot_commandport robot_telemetryport local_commandport local_telemetryport]```

+Another option is to compress the data using the gzip transport wrapper (see doc/README.md).

 ## How can I increase reaction times

 Rather than polling in your update loop, you can